Don’t get hung out to dry! Take a look at our helpful dryer repair infographic to find out if it’s time for a repairman…or a replacement.

 We’ve all been there.
 After an hour of tumbling around in the dryer, your clothes are still damp.
 Or the buzzer goes off to let you know that your clothes are ready, but they actually aren’t.
 Perhaps the sensor never goes off, and your clothes are left in the dryer for way too long.
 Whether it’s removing lint, cleaning a dryer vent, or something more serious like a burning smell, we’ll help you decide when it’s time to fix the dryer yourself, and when it’s time to bring in the dryer repair experts.

 From dryer sensor issues to a full replacement, Sears can help.
 With our tips for how to take care of your dryer at home, plus a repair team who can fix your dryer-related problems, Sears is on your side, no matter where you bought your appliance.
 And if the Sears Home Services cannot repair your dryer, ask your technician about discounts on your replacement purchase.
-For more information, call Sears Home Services at 1-800-916-7544 or go to our dryer repair page.
+For more information, visit our dryer repair page.

 (Text Version of Infographic)